alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 $ ask deploy
 ```

 IMPORTANT : ask CLI will create an ```index.handler``` lambda entry point by default.
-This projects uses typescript and the executable source are now in the ```dist``` directory, so it is important to update the Lambda function configuration with the correct code entry point.
+This projects uses typescript and the executable sources are now in the ```dist``` directory, so it is important to update the Lambda function configuration with the correct code entry point.
 You can do this using the AWS command line :

 ```bash
 aws lambda update-function-configuration --function-name ask-custom-myradio-default --handler dist/index.handler --runtime nodejs8.10